adelbennaceur/adelbennaceur.github.io/content/posts/adam_vs_adamw/index.md

 ---
-title: "Adam vs. AdamW: A (Relatively) Deep Dive into Optimizer Differences"
+title: "Adam vs. AdamW: A Practical Deep Dive into Optimizer Differences"
 date: 2025-04-04
-draft: true
+draft: false
 ShowToc: true
 math: true
 tags: ["deep learning", "optimizers", "Adam", "AdamW"]
 ---
+Hello!
+This is my first blog ever!!
+I'll write about Adam and AdamW. it's always good to go back to the basics and brush up on what's happening under the hood :), so let's get started.

 # Background: Adam Optimizer Overview